-Capital Health Cancer Center works closely with Rothman Orthopaedic Institute’s Orthopaedic Oncology team to focus on the treatment of primary cancers of the extremities, known as bone and soft tissue sarcomas, and other types of cancer that spreads to the skeleton.
+Capital Health Cancer Center works closely with Rothman Orthopaedic Institute’s Orthopaedic Oncology team to focus on the treatment of primary cancers of the extremities, known as bone and soft tissue sarcomas, and other types of cancer that spread to the skeleton.
 The physicians from Rothman Orthopaedics focus solely on orthopaedic oncology and span across Philadelphia, New Jersey and New York.

 Sarcomas are made up of cancers that start in the extremities with examples including cancers that start in bone, cartilage, muscle, nerves, and fat.
 There are nearly 100 different types and subtypes of sarcoma and our orthopaedic oncology specialists are experts in the management of all types of this disease.